Kansas City Public Schools: 1800s

 At the end of the Civil War, there were no public schools in the entire state of Missouri.
 Aside from a limited number of private schools and colleges, there were few educational opportunities.
 During reconstruction, Radical Republicans advocated for strong statewide public education through several laws and the 1865 Constitution.
 As a response, the Kansas City Public School district was organized, with the first school board meeting taking place on 1 March 1867.
 At the time there was 2,150 school age children in the district.
 Funds were able to be scraped together for the formal start of the school year in October 1867.
 Eight rooms across the city, from church basements to abandoned dwellings, were secured.
 Ten teachers started the school year, which increased to 21 by the end of the first year.
 Bonds were issued for the first public school building, The Washington School, located on the corner of Independence Avenue and Cherry Street.
 By 1869, it had been enlarged to eight rooms and held seating for 500 pupils.
 A two room brick building named The Lincoln School, was built in 1869 on the corner of Ninth and Charlotte streets and was the first public segregated school for African American students in Kansas City.

 During the Panic of 1873, school funding was stretched as teachers took 10% pay cuts.
 There was sharp opposition to public education particularly of high school, which was seen as "squandering the people's money."
 When the school board attempted to construct a high school on 9th Street between Cherry and Holmes, it was criticized for its "extravagance."
 Instead, it opened what was to become Central High School in a four room building on Eleventh and Locust streets.
 Originally named Kansas City High School, the school board changed the name to Central School in an effort to outwit the opposition.

 By 1897, the district employed almost 500 teachers.

 Annexations

+Prior to 1957, areas annexed by the City of Kansas City were obligated to join the KCMO school district.
+Briana O'Higgins of KCUR wrote that prior to Brown v.
+Board of Education community members of smaller school districts "were happy to join KCMSD", which at the time was racially segregated.